mattermost/docs/source/configure/plugins-configuration-settings.rst

 .. include:: ../_static/badges/ent-selfhosted-only.rst
   :start-after: :nosearch:

 The maximum duration of a call recording in minutes.
-The default is 60 with a maximum of <>.
+The default is 60 with a maximum of 180.
+A recording of a 60-minute call will result in a file of about 700 MB.

 This is a required value.